Cale Gale

-Cale Kelly Gale (born March 5, 1985) is an American professional stock car racing driver and crew chief.
-He is named after other accomplished racer Cale Yarborough.
+Cale Kelly Gale (born March 5, 1985) is an American professional stock car racing driver and crew chief who works for ThorSport Racing as the crew chief of their No. 99 Ford F-150 in the NASCAR Craftsman Truck Series driven by Ben Rhodes.
+As a driver, he previously competed in the Truck Series (earning one win at Homestead-Miami Speedway in 2012), what is now the NASCAR O'Reilly Auto Parts Series and the ARCA Menards Series.

+Racing career

 Karting

-Gale's racing career began when his father placed him on a go-kart at age 4.
+Gale's racing career began when his father placed him on a go-kart at the age of four.
 In 1989 at the age of five years, he began racing competitively at Mobile Motorsports Park in Kushla, Alabama, winning five features in his first year.
 The following season, Gale raced a full schedule, winning 25 feature races and the track championship.

 In 1991, Gale started competing at tracks other than Mobile Motorsports Park, racing at three different go-kart facilities winning a total of 12 feature races.
-From 1992 through 1994 he went on the road watching his father, Bubba Gale, compete in the NASCAR All-Pro touring series.
+From 1992 through 1994, he went on the road watching his father, Bubba Gale, compete in the NASCAR All-Pro touring series.
 After a three-year break, Gale resumed his go-kart career at Gulf Oaks Speedway in Saucier, Mississippi, winning ten features, the track championship, and also capturing his first state championship.
 He won his second state championship the following year, and he won seven features at Gulf Oaks.

 Modifieds, Late Models and Supertrucks

 Gale spent 1997 and 1998 working on his Dad's crew at Mobile International Speedway.
 He raced in the limited modified division (an adult class) at J & J Speedway the following year, 14-year-old Gale won three feature races and received the Hardcharger Award.

 In 2000, he began his full bodied car racing career at Mobile International Speedway in the pure stock division winning nine feature races, finishing third in the point standings, and capturing rookie of the year honors.
 Gale won 12 feature races and the super stock track championship in just his second year at the speedway.
 In his first late model race at MIS, he finished third in the 40-lap Lee Fields Memorial race.
 The same year, at the Snowball Derby in Pensacola, Florida, Gale was the fast qualifier in the super stock division in a field of 42 cars.

 In the 2002 season, Gale competed in his first full year in the late model class.
 He was fast qualifier five times, winning four feature races.
 He is the only competitor in the 28 years of racing at MIS to ever capture rookie of the year honors and the late model track championship simultaneously.
-He competed in the Snowball Derby at Five Flags Speedway in Pensacola, Florida, Gale qualified 7th in the Snowflake Late Model event and finished 14th.
+He competed in the Snowball Derby at Five Flags Speedway in Pensacola, Florida, Gale qualified seventh in the Snowflake Late Model event and finished 14th.

 In Gale’s sophomore season, 2003, at MIS in the late model series, he won four feature races and finished second in the points race just 24 points out of another championship.